showkoth/SpamDetector/README.md

 These differences matter because modern spam evolves quickly—new linguistic tricks or scam strategies appear regularly.
 Evaluating on near-novel patterns helps us monitor the model’s robustness and generalization.
 - Test Set (10%) → 8,250 emails

 Provides a final, unbiased assessment of the model.
-Like the validation set, it includes a range of spam messages from multiple sources, as well as legitimate emails that mirror actual workplace communication scenarios.
+Like the validation set, it includes a range of spam messages from multiple sources, as well as benign emails that mirror actual workplace communication scenarios.
+This set will remain untouhched until the final evaluation.

 - **Average Words Per Email:**
   - Phishing Emails: ~120 words